slamice/wri/fiction/scientific-fiction-the-toadies-erupt.md/ch3. The Ephemeral one.md

-The Ephemerent One arrived to her interview with a few minutes to spare.
+The Ephemeral One arrived to her interview with a few minutes to spare.
 They led her into an office and seated her, and she gladly accepted a glass of cold water.